 | Medium | Minor mismatch, incomplete data, timing or behavior needs review | Route to manager review before pickup |

-| High | Identity inconsistency, payment concern, suspicious urgency or context | Hold booking and block delivery until resolved |
+| High | Identity inconsistency, payment concern, suspicious urgency or context | Pause fulfillment and route the case to authorized staff before vehicle release |

 The point is not to over-automate judgment.
 It is to avoid treating every booking as identical when the risk profile clearly is not.